top of page

 In warm climates, like Florida, cats go into heat all year round.
 Unspayed community cats can get pregnant every FOUR to SIX months, and, they can go into heat as young as FOUR months!
 Many of the kittens won’t live to six months because of starvation, disease and predation.
 Most adult community cats, especially those without caregivers, only live an average of three to five years.

 Ear-tipping is a widely accepted means of marking a community cat who have been spayed or neutered.
-Ear-tipping is the humane, safe surgical removal of the top quarter-inch of the left or right ear.
+Ear-tipping is the humane, safe surgical removal of the top quarter-inch of the left ear.
 The procedure is performed by a licensed veterinarian, typically during the spay/neuter surgery and rarely requires aftercare.
 Ear-tipping prevents an already-spayed or neutered cat the stress of re-trapping and an unnecessary surgery.

 IMG_9847.jpg